Gayathri332/portfolio/README.md

 - [Node.js](https://nodejs.org) 18+
 - A MongoDB database — easiest is a free [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) cluster (or run MongoDB locally)
+- A free [Cohere API key](https://dashboard.cohere.com/api-keys) if you want the AI assistant (section 5) to actually understand and answer questions — everything else works without it

 ## 2. Setup